Rockvilla Tours - Shetland

 Some suggestions for tours are:

-The South Mainland.
-Here we would visit Jarlshof, a site that was uncovered from the snad by a huge storm over a hundred years ago.
-It ranges from Stone Age houses, through an Iron Age Broch and Wheelhouses onto a Viking Farm and finally the Earl’s Hall (Jarlshof) itself.
+1. The South Mainland.
+Here we would visit Jarlshof, a site continuously occupied for 4000 years.
+The site was uncovered from the sand by a huge storm over a hundred years ago and starts in the Stone Age, has buildings from the Bronze Age, Iron Ages, the Picts (a Broch and Wheelhouses), Viking Norse farmsteads and finally the Earl’s Hall (Jarlshof) itself.
 We would also go to the lighthouse at Sumburgh to see the cliffs, the ponies and the seabirds.
-Then there are some fantastic beaches, especially the double beach linking St Ninian’s Isle with the main island.
-Time permitting, we can visit the Crofthouse Museum as well and see how Anona’s great grandparents probably lived.
+The Puffins are summer breeding visitors, but there are plenty of birds to see all year around, and we may also see seals.
+Then there are some fantastic beaches, especially the double beach that links the main island to St Ninians Isle - where the treasure was found.
+Time permitting we can visit the Quendale Mill and or the Crofthouse Museum as well and see how ordinary folk lived 150 years ago.

 We both look forward to seeing you at Rockvilla (whether or not you decide to take a tour).